tobinjt/johntobin.ie/content/blog/Backing_up_to_rsync.net.md

 tags = ['automation', 'backups', 'shell', 'SRE', 'sysadmin']
 +++

-I use [rsync.net](https://www.rsync.net/) for offsite backups with history.
+I use [rsync.net](https://www.rsync.net/) for offsite backups with history (extended to 21 days of snapshots).
 The simple way to use it would be to have a single ssh key without a passphrase that all machines backing up use, and run rsync once for each directory being backed up.
 I didn't take that approach because that single ssh key would give access to all our backups if one of our laptops was stolen; instead I figured out my requirements and wrote tooling wrapping rsync.

 I had several requirements: